-After calculating the summary scores, hospitals are assigned into one of 3 peer groups based on the number of measures for which they report at least three measures: three measure groups, four measure groups, or five measure groups.
-Finally, hospitals are assigned to star ratings within each peer group using k-means clustering.
-This way, the summary scores in a particular star rating category are more similar to each other and more different to those in another star rating category.
+After calculating the summary scores, hospitals are assigned to one of three peer groups based on the number of measures for which they report at least three measures: three measure groups, four measure groups, or five measure groups.
+Finally, hospitals are assigned to Star Ratings within each peer group using k-means clustering.
+This way, the summary scores in a particular Star Rating category are more similar to each other and more different from those in another Star Rating category.